8 Must-Have Elements For A Supportive Minimalist Space

 A beautiful way to go about this is to integrate creativity throughout your space.

-Sometimes, having a little creative touch throughout your home that shows little bits of your unique passions is a nice touch.
+Sometimes, it's nice to have a little creative touch throughout your home that shows little bits of your unique passions.

 #5.
 Productivity

 Productivity is the source of how we contribute, grow, and share things with the world!
-It’s directly tied to finding and fulfilling our purpose.
-It’s a big deal.
+It’s directly tied to finding and fulfilling our purpose, and it’s a big deal.

 When we’re productive, we’re connecting to the things we want to invest our mental energy into.